 Candy Corn Nonstandard Measurement

 Have you ever wondered how many candy corns long an item is?
 Probably not, but your students will love to practice nonstandard measuring with candy corns.
 We place real candy corns in our center, but you can also you a candy corn ruler.

 Missing addends can be tricky for some kids.
 This center is a great follow-up to the Witch’s Brew part-part-whole center that was shared earlier in the port

 Find, Tally, Graph, and Solve activities are always a favorite with my students.
 We have them in our math centers all year long.

-These 1st Grade Halloween math activities should keep first graders engaged during the Halloween season!
+These 1st Grade October math activities should keep first graders engaged during the Halloween season!
 If you are interested in any of these math centers, be sure you check them out below.